rishidabre/urll/README.txt

 another Linux system or a system having the 'netcat' capability.
 Consequently, you may use any other suitable app of your choice for this purpose.

 This file contains the necessary information for setting up and using the 'urll' module.
+For more detailed information, please refer 'technical_notes.txt'.

 Requirements
 ------------